yuminsuh/part_bilinear_reid/README.md

 - Run `train_market1501.sh` to train a model on the Market-1501 dataset
 - Run `eval_market1501.sh` to evaluate

-- Run `train_dukemtmc.sh' to train a model on the DukeMTMC dataset
+- Run `train_dukemtmc.sh` to train a model on the DukeMTMC dataset
 - Run `eval_dukemtmc.sh` to evaluate